 POIs are short questions asked to the Speaker.
 They are not an opportunity to make your own speech.
 You might point out a logical flaw in the speaker's argument, or give an example that disproves their point.
-The speaker should respond briefly, but do not allow yourself to get dragged into an argument!
+POIs are given by standing up, extending a hand, and saying 'Point of information' or 'On that point'.

+The Speaker may choose to accept or decline a POI; if you are in the middle of a point, you can also say 'in a minute'.
+It is perfectly fine to decline a POI by waving the offeror down.
+The Speaker should respond briefly, but avoid getting dragged into an argument.
 It is your speech and you should retain control.
 Deal with the point and move swiftly on.

-POIs are given by standing up, extending a hand, and saying 'Point of information' or 'On that point'.
-The Speaker may choose to accept or decline a POI; if you are in the middle of a point, you can also ignore them or say 'in a minute'.
-It is perfectly fine to decline a POI by waving the offeror down.

-You should aim to take at least one POI during your speech.
-More than two may make it difficult to get through your material - if you are short of things to say, however, accepting lots of POIs may be a blessing.
+Speakers should aim to take at least one POI.
+More than two may make it difficult to get through your material.
+If you are short of things to say, however, accepting lots of POIs may be a blessing.

 When you are not the speaker, use POIs to remain part of the debate and continue pushing your position.